Available from:

 This is not the most volatile piece of software.

-Incidentally, it's probably non-free — there's a non-commercial clause in the licence.
+Incidentally, it's probably non-free — there's a non-commercial clause in the license.

 There is also a Debian package.